This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Nutrition to reduce symptoms:

 - Drink liquids as directed.
 You may need to drink about 1 to 2 extra glasses of liquid each day to prevent dehydration.
-Ask your PHP how much liquid you should drink each day.
+Ask your healthcare provider how much liquid you should drink each day.

 - Try not to swallow air.
 Smoking, chewing gum, or drinking quickly or through a straw may cause you to swallow air.
 It can cause gas, and lead to more odor from your stoma.